HuguesRomain/JS-Hugues-Clock/README.md

 # JS-Hugues-Clock

-Second day of the 30 Days Vanilla JS Coding Challenge
+The second day of the 30 Days Vanilla JS Coding Challenge

+Simple clock by Hugues 🥁

+let's test it ;)